ibm-cloud-docs/vpc/file_storage_vpc_adjustable_iops.md

 ### Adjusting IOPS by specifying a different IOPS tier profile
 {: #adjust-profile-api-file}

+These instructions are for the previous generation of file share profiles (general purpose, 5-iops, 10-iops, or custom).
+New file shares can be provisioned with only the dp2 profile.
+To access the latest features, you must chnage the IOPS profile of your share to dp2.
+{: deprecated}

 Make a `PATCH /shares` request and specify the `profile` property and indicate the name or href of the IOPS tier profile.